genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 * Use quotes (“ ”) to search for an exact phrase.

 ![6SearchForData.png](doc-odm-user-guide/images/6SearchForData.png)
 <figcaption>Search for data.
 Use quotes to search for an exact phrase or word.
-For example, if you type <strong>“single cell”</strong>, the system will display studies that contain the words single cell in any of its components (metadata or experimental data)</figcaption>
+For example, if you type <strong>“single cell”</strong>, the system will display studies that contain the words single cell in metadata</figcaption>

 * Terms can be joined with the **AND** operator (by default the OR operator is used), and they can be excluded with a preceding **NOT**.